crazyyanchao/n8n-nodes-jimengai/README.md

 - It is recommended to rotate API keys regularly to ensure security
 - It is recommended to verify authentication validity in a test environment first
 - Authentication information has a time limit and needs to be updated regularly

+## Troubleshooting

+### ❌ Authentication Configuration Issues

+**Problem**: When configuring Jimeng Credentials in n8n, you encounter "Couldn't connect with these settings" or "Bad request - please check your parameters" errors, and cannot see the "Connection tested successfully" prompt.

+**Cause**: The authentication test endpoints for Volcengine Jimeng API require specific permissions that regular users may not have access to.

+**Solutions**:
+1. **Ignore authentication test errors**: This is normal behavior.
+Authentication will be validated during actual API calls
+2. **Use the node directly**: After configuring authentication information, use the Jimeng node directly for image or video generation
+3. **Verify authentication information**: Ensure AccessKeyID, SecretAccessKey, and Region are configured correctly
+4. **Check permissions**: Ensure your Jimeng account has the corresponding API call permissions

+**Verification method**:
+- Try running a simple image generation task
+- If the task executes successfully, the authentication configuration is correct
+- If the task fails, please check if the authentication information is correct

+### 🔧 Common Issues and Solutions

+#### Task Status Query Issues
+**Problem**: Unable to query task status or get results for async operations.

+**Solutions**:
+1. **Check Task ID**: Ensure the task ID is correctly passed from the generation interface
+2. **Verify Interface Match**: Use the correct result query interface for the corresponding generation interface
+3. **Check Task Status**: Ensure the task is not in "failed" status before querying results
+4. **Retry Mechanism**: Implement retry logic for status queries with appropriate intervals

+#### Generation Parameter Issues
+**Problem**: Generation fails or produces unexpected results.

+**Solutions**:
+1. **Parameter Validation**: Check if all required parameters are provided
+2. **Model Compatibility**: Ensure parameter values are compatible with the selected model
+3. **Image Format**: For image-to-image operations, ensure input images are in supported formats
+4. **Size Limits**: Check if image/video dimensions are within supported ranges

+#### API Rate Limiting
+**Problem**: API calls are being rate limited or rejected.

+**Solutions**:
+1. **Reduce Frequency**: Implement delays between API calls
+2. **Batch Processing**: Group multiple requests when possible
+3. **Error Handling**: Implement proper retry logic with exponential backoff
+4. **Monitor Usage**: Track API usage to stay within limits

+#### Watermark and Metadata Issues
+**Problem**: Watermarks or AIGC metadata not appearing correctly in generated content.

+**Solutions**:
+1. **Check Watermark Settings**: Verify watermark text, position, and transparency settings
+2. **Language Support**: Ensure watermark language matches the content language
+3. **Metadata Format**: Check if AIGC metadata fields are properly formatted
+4. **Result Query Configuration**: Ensure watermark and metadata are configured during result query

+#### Async Task Timeout Issues
+**Problem**: Async tasks taking too long or timing out.

+**Solutions**:
+1. **Check Task Status**: Monitor task status regularly to avoid timeouts
+2. **Adjust Timeout Settings**: Increase timeout values for complex generation tasks
+3. **Task Priority**: Check if there are high-priority tasks in the queue
+4. **Resource Availability**: Ensure sufficient resources are available for generation

 ## Compatibility